If you purchase an independently reviewed product or service through a link on our website, Rolling Stone may receive an affiliate commission.

 2. Coway Airmega IconS

-Sleek and stylish, Coway’s newest air purifier that debuted at CES 2022 is truly the future of smart home upgrades, delivering the the same stellar cleaning performance, only a little smarter.
+Sleek and stylish, Coway’s newest air purifier that debuted at last year at CES is truly the future of smart home upgrades, delivering the the same stellar cleaning performance, only a little smarter.

 You’ll get the same three-stage filtration process that Airmega line is known for, except the company claims this model’s filter can capture up to 99.999 percent of nano-sized particles down to 0.001 microns (that’s even smaller than most allergens, bacteria, and viruses).
 That’s a huge upgrade, but what’s an even bigger upgrade are the added features.